-Legionellosis is an infection caused by the bacterium Legionella.
+The disease, which got its name from an American Legion convention, invades the lungs via tiny airborne droplets of unsanitized water.
+It has caused a number of disastrous large scale outbreaks infection caused by the bacterium Legionella.
 There are at least 46 species and 70 subgroups (serogroups).
-Approximately half of the species may cause human disease.
-Approximately 90 percent of all infections are caused by one species: Legionella pneumophila.
+Approximately half of the species may cause human disease, but around